crate/cloud-reference/docs/overview.rst

 If you are a member of multiple organizations, you can quickly change between them on every tab/page in the Cloud Console.
-Simply use the dropdown menu at the top right of the current page/tab:
+Simply use the dropdown menu at the top-right of the current page/tab:

 .. image:: _assets/img/change-organization.png
    :alt: Cloud Console quick org swap